asiimwe65/CCNA/notes/Network layer.md

 ✅ Source IPv6 Address – 128 bits identifying the sender.
 ✅ Destination IPv6 Address – 128 bits identifying the receiver.

+HOST FORWARDING DECISION
+✅ Packets are created at the source host, which uses its own routing table to direct packets to the destination.

+✅ The network layer directs packets to:

+Itself – Uses loopback address (127.0.0.1 for IPv4, ::1 for IPv6) to test the TCP/IP stack.

+Local host – Destination is on the same network (same network address).

+Remote host – Destination is on a different network (different network address).

+✅ The source device decides if a destination is local or remote:

+IPv4 – Uses its IP address, subnet mask, and the destination IP.

+IPv6 – Relies on the local router to advertise the network prefix.

+✅ Local hosts (same network) communicate directly via a switch or WAP without needing a router.

+✅ Remote hosts (different network) require routing.
+The packet is sent to the default gateway (router) to find the best path to the destination.